Bondora Portfolio Pro

 Some investors complain that their Portfolio Pro does not invest.
 This quickly raises the suspicion that something is not working properly.

-The most common reason for not investing is that no suitable loans were offered that corresponded to the settings.
-In this case, either patience will help or you will have to loosen your settings a bit.
+The most common reason for not investing is that no loans were offered that match your settings.
+In this case, either patience will help or you need to adjust your settings a bit.

-However, it does not make sense to completely overthrow your investment strategy just to invest the capital as quickly as possible.
+However, you should not completely overthrow your investment strategy just to invest the capital as quickly as possible.

 An alternative could be that you simply invest your money on another P2P platform and accept that the market on Bondora currently only offers a certain number of loans that meet your criteria.